timcu/builder_police/set2/pycharm-edu-2/lesson1/task1_placing_a_block/task.md

 When you have completed this task (Congratulations!) click the [Next] button to move to the next task.

-<div class='hint'>The sign asks for orange wool but any colour will be considered correct.</div>
 <div class='hint'>The missing number is the z coordinate where you want to place the wool.</div>
 <div class='hint'>Find the z coordinate by logging in to Minetest and finding the sign with your name on it.</div>